dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 On Android, <xref:Microsoft.Maui.Controls.RadioButton> objects will display a string-based representation of the <xref:Microsoft.Maui.Controls.View> object that's been set as content.

 > [!NOTE]
-> When a `ControlTemplate` is applied to a <xref:Microsoft.Maui.Controls.RadioButton>, a <xref:Microsoft.Maui.Controls.View> can be assigned to the `RadioButton.Content` property on all platforms.
+> When a <xref:Microsoft.Maui.Controls.ControlTemplate> is applied to a <xref:Microsoft.Maui.Controls.RadioButton>, a <xref:Microsoft.Maui.Controls.View> can be assigned to the `RadioButton.Content` property on all platforms.
 For more information, see [Redefine RadioButton appearance](#redefine-radiobutton-appearance).

 ## Associate values with RadioButtons